hardisj/erinsaudiocorner/content/english/driveunits/Kef-R300-Drive-Unit.md

 ![kefR300](/images/Reviews/Drivers/Kef/R300_Driver/IMG_5493.jpg)

 Like the Q100, this driver has a very large motor structure and basket.
 For a midrange, this is a HUGE drive unit, relative to other mids I’ve used.
-You’ll also notice the motor and frame are a bolt together design.
+You’ll also notice the motor and frame are a bolt-together design.
 The spider is below the cone on a tier sitting above where conventional speakers’ spiders are.
 The surround of this driver has a curved shape to it, I assume to help it act more like a waveguide as with the cone’s shape.
 The voice coil diameter is roughly 45-47mm (I had to spitball this so please take it as only an estimate).
 OD is approximately 130mm.
 Surface area (minus the tweeter assembly/waveguide) is about 98.01cm².
 Actual effective surface area, noting the moving portion of the driver’s cone is 25cm²; the tweeter housing/waveguide is roughly 49mm in diameter.

 <br>